 In Rhode Island, there is only one sales tax rate for the entire state, and that is 7%.
 No local taxes are added anywhere, so you won’t have to worry about which rate to charge your customers.
 Rhode Island is also a member of the Streamlined Sales and Use Tax Agreement (SSUTA), which means, among other things, that the definitions for what transactions are subject to sales tax are uniform throughout the state.

-You don’t have to collect sales tax in Rhode Island unless you have a nexus, or significant business presence there.
+You don’t have to collect sales tax in Rhode Island unless you have a nexus, or a significant business presence there.
 Rhode Island outlines conditions that trigger nexus, including:

 Rhode Island also has what’s commonly referred to as a click-through nexus law, which stipulates that having an affiliate based in the state who operates a website that sends customers to your company creates an obligation for you to collect and remit sales tax if your total gross receipts from those types of sales in the previous four quarters were more than $5,000.